Your Credit Score

 Your level of home insurance cover will state how much you can claim for certain items.
 If the item is worth more than the limit on your policy, you might have to pay the rest yourself.

-Your mortgage lender will require you to have buildings insurance that covers the cost of rebuilding your home from scratch.
-If you rent, you won’t need to worry about underinsuring your home.
-This is because your landlord will handle the buildings insurance.
+Your mortgage lender will expect you to have buildings insurance that covers the cost of rebuilding your home from scratch.
+If you rent, you won't need buildings insurance - your landlord will handle that.

-You will also need to keep your policy updated to ensure it covers new items you buy.
+You will also need to keep your policy updated to make sure it covers new items you buy.
 If you buy a new TV, but don’t update your policy, you may not be able to claim for the full amount if it’s stolen.

-In both cases, you will have to pay more money than if you were properly insured.
+In both cases, you'll have to pay more money than if you were properly insured.
 If you aren’t insured, you’ll have to buy a new item if it’s stolen.
 If you are underinsured, you’ll have to pay more towards your claim to replace it.

 To make sure you are fully covered in the event of fire, flood or theft, you need to have enough insurance to cover all your costs.

-Here are some of the best ways to ensure you calculate the value of your buildings accurately.
+Here are some of the best ways to make sure you calculate the value of your buildings correctly.

 To make sure your insurance covers the entire cost of rebuilding your home, you need to calculate its full value.
 This isn't the market value of your home, which factors in the popularity of your local area.
 Instead, it includes the cost of all the materials and labour needed to build your home from scratch.